Dance photography, my simple approach

-So let’s go deeper, how do I actually do it?
-Here are 9 tips the will help you improve you as a dance photographer.
+So let's go deeper, how do I actually do it?
+Here are 9 tips that will help you improve yourself as a dance photographer.

 1/ You may have understood by now that locations are important for me.
 They often guide me and help me choose the style, colors, and even the movement or pose of the performer!